-There are several ways of removing age warts: They are so easy to remove (to us any-way)
+There are several ways of removing age warts: They are too easy to remove (to us any-way)

-- Cryosurgery – liquid nitrogen is sprayed onto the wart.
-The wart is frozen then darkens and peels off in a 1-2 weeks.
-We use this method most often as freezing is quick and numerous lesions can be treated quickly, over and done with in a few seconds with no fuss and fan fare.
+- Cryosurgery – liquid nitrogen is sprayed onto the wart which will then then darken and peel off in a 1-2 weeks.
+We use this method most often as freezing is quick and numerous lesions can be treated quickly.

-- Electrocautery (electrosurgery) and/or curettage – High frequency heat pulses vaporise or separate or char off the warts from your skin.
+- Electrocautery (electrosurgery) and/or curettage – High frequency heat pulses vaporise or separate the warts from your skin.
 This method is quick.
 Warts are removed immediately.
 Larger warts may require anaesthetic injections and need some after care – like a bit of Vaseline and a band-aid.

 - Chemical peel with salicylic acid or AHA – glycolic acid ( safer for home use )